FBK-NILab/tractogram_filtering/README.md

 Computational methods for filtering out non-plausible streamlines from a tractogram

 ## Container details
 The [built Docker image](https://hub.docker.com/repository/docker/pietroastolfi/tractogram-filtering-cpu) contains all the required packages to run the filtering in inference mode using only CPU.
-The container can be launched either using Docker, which requires the administrator privileges, or using Singularity (suggested), which instead runs without privileges and automatically mounts the home directory of the localhost (important for data retreival).
+The container can be launched either using Docker, which requires the administrator privileges and some commands to mount external directories, or using Singularity (suggested), which instead runs without privileges and automatically mounts the home directory of the localhost (important for data retreival).

 In my tests I adopted the latest stable version of both Docker (19.03.8) and Singularity (3.5.3).